tobq/testFPS/README.md

 # testFPS
-This is robust method, using the requestAnimationFrame method
+A robust method for testing FPS in browser, using the requestAnimationFrame method

     calcFPS();